robocode-dev/tank-royale/README.md

 ### Try it out

+Please head over to [Getting Started](https://robocode-dev.github.io/tank-royale/tutorial/getting-started) if you are to Robocode or need a brush-up.
+Or continue to
-Please head over to [My First Bot tutorial](https://robocode-dev.github.io/tank-royale/tutorial/my-first-bot.html) to learn how to set up your first bot for Robocode Tank Royale.
+[My First Bot tutorial](https://robocode-dev.github.io/tank-royale/tutorial/my-first-bot.html) to learn how to set up your first bot for Robocode Tank Royale.

+An [Installation](https://robocode-dev.github.io/tank-royale/articles/installation.html) guide for installing the [GUI application](https://robocode-dev.github.io/tank-royale/articles/gui.html) as well as sample bots for demoing some battles in Robocode.

 ## Supported platforms